Mbautltl/GeneralStuff/README.md

 # GeneralStuff

-Attempt two at getting GitKracken to work properly.
+~~Attempt two at getting GitKracken to work properly.~~ I have given up on GitKracken, doesn't suit my needs, GitHubs own linux app works well for me.

 ~~Nothing in this repo yet, probably end up being random chunks of code or schematics.~~